Liquid-to-liquid Heat Exchanger Heat TransferCalculation

 Uses the flow rate and temperature of two fluids in the system to calculate the heat transfer.

 The following equations are used to calculate the sensible heat transferred by the heat exchanger for a full year.
-All data used in this section should be measured with data loggers.
-A list of data that is required is summarized in Table 1.
+All data used in this section should be measured with data loggers per the measurements techniques above.

 Table 2.
 Hourly measured data to calculate heat transfer.